Monarchy of Germany

-The German Imperial Monarchy was the system of government in which the King of Prussia as an hereditary monarch was also the head of state of the German Empire from 1871 to 1918, holding the title German Emperor (Deutscher Kaiser).
-The monarchy ended with the November Revolution of 1918, and the period afterward is in historiography known as the Weimar Republic.
+The German imperial monarchy was the federal system of government of the German Empire from 1871 to 1918, in which the King of Prussia served ex officio as head of state with the title of German Emperor (Deutscher Kaiser).
+The imperial monarchy and the constituent monarchies of the federal states ended with the German Revolution of 1918–1919, after which federal Germany was reconstituted as the Weimar Republic.

 History

-The Monarch of Germany was created with the proclamation of the President of the North German Confederation and the King of Prussia, William I of Prussia, as "German Emperor" during the Franco-Prussian War, on 18 January 1871 at the Palace of Versailles.
+The monarchical office of German Emperor was established on 1 January 1871 with the entry into force of the constitution of the newly unified German Empire, which designated the King of Prussia as the federal president (Bundespräsidium).
+On 18 January 1871, during the Franco-Prussian War, King Wilhelm I was ceremonially proclaimed German Emperor in the Hall of Mirrors at the Palace of Versailles.

 The title German Emperor (Deutscher Kaiser) was carefully chosen by Minister President of Prussia and Chancellor of the North German Confederation Otto von Bismarck after discussion until (and after) the day of the proclamation.
-William I accepted this title grudgingly as he would have preferred "Emperor of Germany" which was, however, unacceptable to the federated monarchs, and which would also have signalled a claim to lands outside of his reign (Austria, Switzerland, Luxembourg etc.).
+Wilhelm I accepted this title grudgingly as he would have preferred "Emperor of Germany" which was, however, unacceptable to the federated monarchs, and which would also have signalled a claim to lands outside of his reign (Austria, Switzerland, Luxembourg etc.).
 The title Emperor of the Germans, as had been proposed at the Frankfurt Parliament in 1848, was ruled out as he considered himself chosen "By the Grace of God", not by the people as in a democracy.

-By this ceremony, the North German Confederation was transformed into the German Empire.
-This empire was a federal monarchy; the emperor was head of state and president of the federated monarchs (the kings of Bavaria, Württemberg, Saxony, the grand dukes of Oldenburg, Baden, Mecklenburg-Schwerin, Hesse, as well as other principalities, duchies and of the free cities of Hamburg, Lübeck and Bremen).
+Through the constitutional accession of the southern German states on 1 January 1871, the North German Confederation of 1867 was expanded and transformed into the German Empire.
+The new state was organized as a federal monarchy; the emperor served as head of state and president of the federal compact, which comprised the allied constituent states—including Prussia, the three additional kingdoms (Bavaria, Saxony, and Württemberg), six grand duchies, five duchies, seven principalities, and the three republican free Hanseatic cities of Hamburg, Lübeck, and Bremen.

-Some organisations such as Tradition und Leben advocate a return to monarchy; however, there is currently little mainstream support for a restoration of the monarchy.